Best Home Gym Under ₹5000 in India (2026): Equipment Guide

 Space Planning for Indian Apartments

 Most Indian apartments have limited space.
-Here is how to make it work:
+Here is how to make the full ₹5000 setup work in any flat:

 Minimum required space for the full ₹5000 setup: